Most Comfortable Dress Shoes for Men

 The stacked leather heel of a typical dress shoe.
 These are hard and lack ride comfort.

-So this guide isn’t about dress shoes with an all-leather construction and a Blake-stitched sole.
-It’s about easygoing office shoes that combine old-school traditionalism with comfort derived from the athletic footwear industry.
+This guide isn’t about dress shoes with an all-leather construction and a Blake-stitched sole.
+It’s about comfortable office shoes that combine old-school traditionalism with cushioning from the athletic footwear industry.

 Florsheim with Cole Haan Zerogrand dress shoes